mcpower/fit3088-a2/README.txt

   "longitude latitude" rectangular grid, it instead generates a grid like a rhombus.
   This increases the resolution of the sphere, especially when generating spheres with a low number of rows / columns.
+- The selected satellite is highlighted in red, and its orbit is also highlighted in red.

 The internal co-ordinate system is in kilometers.